Patrick-Chukwu/headphones/README.md

 ## My process
    - I built the markup first
-   - Then I proceeded to style from top-to-bottom with M
+   - Then I proceeded to style from top-to-bottom
    - Since it's just a desktop version alone, I built only for desktop.

 ### Built with